-When you apply for Life Insurance, migraines will need to detailed to the insurer including the strength and frequency of your migraines, any investigations that have been completed and the resultant diagnosis, and methods used to control the condition.
-If your migraines are infrequent and rather mild it is possible that you could secure life insurance at standard terms.
+When you apply for life insurance, migraines may need to be detailed to the insurer, depending upon their questions.
+If they do ask this will include how often you experience migraines, any investigations you’ve had and medications that you use.
+If your migraines aren’t often and rather mild it is possible that you could secure life insurance at standard terms.

 Critical illness cover pays out a cash lump sum of money, if you are diagnosed with a medical condition that is listed in the insurer’s claims set e.g. cancer, heart attack, stroke.

-When you experience migraines, critical illness cover applications will be reviewed in a similar way to Life Insurance.
-The insurer will be interested in the regularity and strength of flare ups, medications used to control the condition and the results of any investigatory tests that have been completed.
+When you experience migraines, critical illness cover applications will be reviewed in a similar way to life insurance.
+The insurer will be interested in how often you have them, how bad they are, the medications you use and the results of any tests that have been completed.

 Income protection pays you a replacement of your monthly income, if you are unable to work due to ill health.

-For those with migraines an income protection policy can be available at standard terms if your condition is well controlled, you have infrequent attacks and there have been no significant absences from work.
+For people living with migraines an income protection policy can be available at standard terms if your condition is well controlled, you don’t experience them often and there have been no significant absences from work.

-Where the condition has caused noted sickness absence from employment, the symptoms are strong or routine tests have shown a secondary cause for their onset, your application is likely to be accepted at special terms.
+Where the condition has caused absence from work, the symptoms are strong or routine tests have shown a secondary cause for them, your application is likely to be accepted at special terms.
 This may involve an increase to the policy premiums or an exclusion for any claims related to your migraines and related conditions.

 What are Migraines?